-Carmakers in the early twentieth century stepped up release of new models in response to rapid developments in engineering.
+Models were evolving quickly at the start of the 20th century.
 The Type G offered four full-sized seats and a range of 200 km.

 In the early twentieth century, craftsman carmakers stepped up the pace of new-vehicle release, driven by rapid technological developments.
 Louis Renault named successive models using the letters of the alphabet.
-Having started with the Type A in 1899, he reached the Type G just three years later, and by the next year he was at already at the letter S!
+Having started with Type A in 1899, he reached Type G a mere 3 years later, and by the next year, he was already at the letter S!

-Louis Renault would very soon start designing his own engines, but the Type G was still powered by a single-cylinder De Dion unit.
-The coachwork was more voluminous than on previous models, offering four full-sized seats.
-A fuel tank mounted under the front seat gave the vehicle a range of 200 km.
+The Type G was still powered by a single-cylinder De Dion unit, but Louis Renault would very soon start designing his own engines.
+The coachwork was more spacious than in previous models, offering 4 full-sized seats.
+Plus, a fuel tank mounted under the front seat gave the vehicle a driving range of 200 km.
 The braking system was very advanced, with a pedal-operated device acting on the transmission as well as lever-operated drum brakes on the rear wheels.

-Renault was already very strong on straightforward, robust engineering.
+Renault was already leading the charge for straightforward, robust engineering.
 Their cars were proving highly successful, and delivery times were running into months!
-The future was looking very bright.